httpwg/http-extensions/draft-ietf-httpbis-http2-secondary-certs.md

 ## New HTTP/2 Error Codes {#iana-errors}

-Five new error codes are registered in the "HTTP/2 Error Code" registry established in [RFC7540].
+Six new error codes are registered in the "HTTP/2 Error Code" registry established in [RFC7540].
 The entries in the following table are registered by this document.